Palmetto Regiment

 The Palmetto Regiment of Volunteers of South Carolina was an infantry regiment that participated in the Mexican–American War.
 It suffered heavy losses and was known for the first American colors over Mexico City, when it raised its regimental flag.

-The South had contributed many more troops to the war than did the North, as its leaders supported a policy of expansion of slavery into the Mexican territories.

 History

 President James K. Polk called for volunteers for the Mexican–American War.
 During the war, the South contributed many more troops than did the North.
 It supported the war in the hopes of extending slavery into the Southwest Mexican territories.

 Soon in 1846 South Carolina's "Palmetto Regiment" was formed.
 The regiment provided 10 companies of men, from both US Regular Army and Volunteers.
-On December 24, 1846 Thomas L. Hutchinson presented the regiment with its first flag.
-The Regiment was trained by cadets of the South Carolina Military Academy (now The Citadel), who served as the first "drillmasters".
+On December 24, 1846, Thomas L. Hutchinson presented the regiment with its first flag.
+The regiment was trained by cadets of the South Carolina Military Academy (now The Citadel), who served as the first "drillmasters".

-The regimental flag was described as being made of blue silk, with the Coat of Arms of the State of South Carolina upon one side, and the United States Arms and a Palmetto Tree upon the other side, with the Inscription "Presented by the City of Charleston."
+The regimental flag was described as being made of blue silk, with the coat of arms of the state of South Carolina upon one side, and the United States arms and a palmetto tree upon the other side, with the inscription "Presented by the City of Charleston."
 The flag was also reported to have the motto "Not for ourselves we conquer, but our country."

 The regiment would serve throughout the campaigns in Mexico, most notably; Vera Cruz, Contreras, Churubusco, Chapultepec, and the Gaita de Belen (a main gate into Mexico City).
 At the Battle of Churubusco on August 20, 1847, Colonel Pierce Mason Butler and Lieutenant Colonel Dickinson were both mortally wounded while carrying the flag.
-Dickinson passed the flag to Major Adley H. Gladden who passed it to Lieutenant Baker of Company A, who carried it a short time before giving out due to illness.
+Dickinson passed the flag to Major Adley H. Gladden, who passed it to Lieutenant Baker of Company A, who carried it a short time before giving out due to illness.
 He turned the banner over to Major Gladden.
 Major Gladden passed the flag to Private Patrick Leonard of Company H, who carried it through the remainder of the battle.
-At the Battle of Chapultepec and the fighting at the Belen Gate on September 13, 1847, this flag was the first American Colors that were raised over the City of Mexico.
+At the Battle of Chapultepec and the fighting at the Belen Gate on September 13, 1847, this flag was the first American color to be raised over the City of Mexico.

 After the war Captain Charles Naylor wrote: